tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/fsm.md

 #### Subscribe to an Event

-If the `duration` parameter of an Event-based variable is **not** specified, a subscription is made to the Event and the value is updated (and the current state of the FSM is re-evaluated) whenever it is published.
+If the `duration` parameter of an Event-based variable is **not** specified, a subscription is made to the Event, and the value is updated (and the current state of the FSM is re-evaluated) whenever it is published.

 The following example shows how to create Event Variables with the subscribing behavior and `bind` FSM to it.